bagder/http3-explained/en/quic-v2.md

 The SCTP proponents of the world like to mention that SCTP already features multipath and so does modern TCP.

+## Unreliable data

+It has been discussed to offer "unreliable" streams as an option, that would then allow QUIC to also replace UDP-style applications.

 ## Non-HTTP adaptions

 DNS over QUIC was one of the early mentioned non-HTTP protocols that just